 - The agreement was signed voluntarily – i.e. neither partner signed it under duress or after being pressured.

-- There is no reason to think the division of assets set out in the agreement would be unfair.
+- There is no reason to think that the division of assets set out in the agreement would be unfair.

 - Make a full disclosure of all the assets, money and property you own.